Azure/azure-powershell/src/Support/Support/help/New-AzSupportTicketCommunication.md

 ```

 ### -Name
-Name of Communication resource that this cmdlet creates.
+Name of the communication resource.

 ```yaml
 Type: System.String